What Date is 5 Business Days From Today?

 Because business-day counting ignores weekends.
 In a normal Monday-to-Friday workweek, 5 business days typically spans around 7 calendar days, but the exact total depends on which weekday you start from and how many weekends fall inside the range.

 Yes, they can.
 This calculator excludes Saturdays and Sundays only.
-Public holidays are not removed because holiday calendars differ by country, state, bank, employer, and shipping carrier.
-If a contract or courier uses its own holiday schedule, you should verify the final deadline against that policy.
+Public holidays are not removed because holiday calendars differ by country, state, service provider, organization, and shipping carrier.
+If a team or courier uses its own holiday schedule, you should verify the final deadline against that guideline.

 A business day here means Monday through Friday.
-That matches the most common legal, workplace, and shipping definition, but some banks, courts, and carriers apply extra holiday rules on top of weekdays.
+That matches the most common formal, workplace, and shipping definition, but some service providers, review teams, and carriers apply extra holiday rules on top of weekdays.